Moonspine/faux-analog-clock/README.md

 This value is multiplied by the overall clock brightness, making it effectively a scalar for clock brightness that's only applied at night.

+## Display mode menu

+This menu allows you to select between different clock face display modes.
+- "An" = Analog mode.
+This is the classic analog clock face, showing one LED for hours, one for minutes, and one for seconds.
+- "bn" = Binary mode.
+This mode displays H/M/S in binary.
+The LSb is at 12 o'clock, and the bits are displayed in clockwise order from there.
+The hours use 3 LEDs per bit (displaying a 4-bit number in total), and the minutes and seconds each use 10 LEDs per bit (displaying a 6-bit number).

 ## Utilities menu

 This menu includes some useful utilities for testing your clock build.